lr42/lr42.github.io/fsm_presentation.md

 ## The impact

-What was originally a theoretical thought experiment became the basis for computing today.
+- What was originally a theoretical thought experiment became the basis for computing today.
+- Instead of single use machines, we have machines which can be re-purposed for many different things.
+- Unlimited potential

 ## Turing completeness